-Recruitment tests are a systematic and objective method of assessing potential job candidates.
+Recruitment tests are a systematic and objective method of assessing potential job candidates as part of the hiring process.
 The tests work to determine a candidate's suitability for the position and examine their capabilities and performance in the workplace, providing an informed choice for the employer.

 The employer is provided with quantifiable evidence to indicate the potential competency of each candidate, including their strengths, weaknesses, and characteristics.
 A systematic approach can assist recruiters in evaluating the relevant factors, taking the job specifications and demands of the role into consideration.

 Recruitment tests also eliminate the potential for unconscious bias that often occurs when hiring decisions are made subjectively by individuals.

 As recruitment tests provide quantifiable evidence, they are considered more reliable than a bias of emotion or the impression gained by an employer.
 It seems that many successful companies agree, as surveys have found that up to 61% of companies use psychometric testing in mature markets, with this figure rising to as high as 75% within The Times top 100 companies.

 The traditional job recruitment process undertaken by hiring managers or employers can involve taking risks that may ultimately negatively impact the organisation, from causing operational faults to bringing down working standards.